MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-update-management.md

 1. On the **Environments** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], choose the **Name** of the relevant environment to open the environment details.
 2. Choose the **Schedule Update** action on the **Update** list on the action ribbon.
-3. In the **Schedule Environment Update** pane, select the desired update date.
+3. In the **Schedule Environment Update** pane, specify the update date.
     > [!NOTE]
     > The specified date must be within a given date range displayed in the pane.

-4. Select **Schedule Update**.
+4. Choose **Schedule Update**.

-When the option is available for tenant administrators to select an update date, and no date is selected, the update is applied automatically to each tenant environment with a default date range.
-The default date range is communicated in advance to tenant administrators through administrative notifications, providing administrators the option to select a specific date, if desired.
+If an administrator has chosen the **Schedule Update** action but not set a date, then the update is applied automatically to each tenant environment with a default date range.
+The default date range is communicated in advance to tenant administrators through administrative notifications.
+You can then choose to override that with a custom date by following the steps that are provided above.
 Not selecting an update date does not prevent the environment from being updated.

 ## Update Notifications